 As Authors today, we have many choices for delivering our content.
 We can try our luck and go the traditional route; or we can self-publish it as a paperback.
 We can upload it to a blog; or we can publish it as an ebook and distribute it to retails.
 With all these choices, it’s hard to decide where and how to distribute your work.

 Is There an ezone?

-Having published in different formats, I recently asked the question: is there an eBook “eZone?”
-Inspired by the “Goldilocks Zone” in planetary astronomy, the eBook eZone represents the length of written content that is too long for a blog post but too short for a printed book.
-It is the length of content that seems “just right” to be published electronically and made available for download at a minimal fee (or even made available for free).
-Keep in mind that any length of content can be made into an eBook (with at times unwieldy long books being easier to read electronically, as described here).
+Having published in different formats, I recently asked: is there an ebook “eZone?”
+Inspired by the Goldilocks Zone in planetary astronomy, the ebook eZone is space that is too long for a blog but too short for a printed book.
+It is the length of content that seems “just right” to be published electronically.
+And made available for download at a minimal fee (or even made available for free).
+Keep in mind that we can make any length of content into an ebook.
+Some unwieldy long books being easier to read electronically.

 I figured it would also be helpful to point out some of my reasoning behind this infographic.
 Problogger.com reports that a typical reader “spends 96 seconds reading the average blog”—giving writers a “96 window of opportunity” to capture a reader’s attention.
 If the average American Adult has a reading speed of 300 words per minute, then it is reasonable to assume that a typical reader will focus his/her attention, on average, to around 450 words on a typical blog (I have just pasted that threshold, so congratulations loyal reader for being above average).
 The page length I selected for printed books was less about attention span and had more to do with printing requirements.

-In short, the eBook eZone is a theory.
+In short, the ebook eZone is a theory.
 If may turn out to be completely wrong.
 I just hope that authors test it out, find their writing comfort zones, and publish their content in as many formats as possible.
 You have many choices, make sure to find the format that’s “just right” for you!

 Gavin Jocius writes for the Lulu Blog – Archived